 The gain, a, controls the steepness of the sigmoid and the bias parameter, b, controls the position of the zero-crossing of the sigmoid.
-The bias defines a gain dependent resting level, b = ah, which replaces the former static resting level, h, in Eq.
-(1).
-The gain, a, scales all weights, i.e. is a scaling factor for the input S(x, t) together with the recurrent, lateral interaction kernel, $\omega(x, x')$, in Eq.
-(1).
-As all the weights are jointly scaled, the relative contributions of input signal and lateral interaction remain fixed for a static input.
+The bias defines a gain dependent resting level, b = ah, which replaces the former static resting level, h, in Equation (1).
+The gain, a, scales all weights, i.e., is a scaling factor of the input, S(x, t) together with the recurrent, lateral interaction kernel, $\omega(x, x')$ , in Equation (1).
+As all the weights are jointly scaled, the relative contributions of input signal and lateral interaction remain fixed.

-260 Furthermore, three design choices have to be made for deriving the IP learning rules:
+Furthermore, three design choices have to be made for deriving the IP learning rules:

-- 261 1.
-Define a scalar measure, z, of the input of the field. - 262 2.
-Define a scalar measure, y, of the output of the field. - 263 3.
+- 1. Define a scalar measure, z, of the input of the field. - 2.
+Define a scalar measure, y, of the output of the field. - 3.
 Chose the desired target output distribution.

-Regarding the first two points, the output measure, y(t), of the field is defined as the maximum output of the neural field:
+Concerning the first two points, the output measure, y(t), of the field is defined as the maximum output of the neural field

-$$y(t) = \max{x} \left(g{a,b} \left(u(x,t) \right) \right). \tag{12}$$
+$$y(t) = \max{x} \left( g{a,b}(u(x,t)) \right).$$ (12)

-266 The input measure, z(t), of the field is given by the field activation at the position of the maximum output:
+The input measure, z(t), of the field is given by the field activation at the position of the maximum output

-$$z(t) = u \left(\operatorname{argmax}{x} \left[g{a,b} \left(u(x,t) \right) \right], t \right).$$ (13)
+$$z(t) = u\left(\underset{x}{\operatorname{argmax}}\left[g{a,b}\left(u(x,t)\right)\right], t\right).$$ (13)

 Hence, the input for IP is a composition of the actual field input and lateral field interactions, reflecting recurrent components of the neural dynamics.
 The main advantage of this measure is that it does not alter the output range.
-If the field output activity is in the range of (0, 1), for instance, the max (\cdot) is in that range too.
+If the field output activity is in the range of (0, 1), for instance, the max $(\cdot)$ is in that range too.
 This removes the need for an additional processing step of input normalization and parameter tuning.

-Two alternative definitions would be the integrated (i.e. summed) or the mean of the field output activity.
-In contrast to the maximum, these are sensitive to the particular parametrisation of the recurrent lateral interaction kernel (i.e. the peak size) with respect to the DNF size.
+Two alternative definitions would be the integrated (i.e., summed) or the mean of the field output activity.
+In contrast to the maximum, these are sensitive to the particular parametrization of the recurrent lateral interaction kernel (i.e., the peak size) with respect to the DNF size.
 Hence, both of these alternative measures require a tuning of the target distribution parameters with respect to the particular DNF parametrization and are therefore neglected.
 Moreover, choosing the integrated output activity of a DNF as field output would make the output distribution more sensitive to the simultaneous occurrence of multiple peaks.

-The target output distribution of y is set to the exponential distribution with mean μ , implying a sparseness constraint on the field output with respect to the output over time:
+The target output distribution of y is set to the exponential distribution with mean $\mu$ , implying a sparseness constraint on the field output with respect to the output over time: